segdeha/blog/posts/handling-hash.md

 ========

 No, I’m not talking about drug smuggling.
-I’m talking about the inconsistencies in how [The](http://mozilla.org/firefox/) [Big](http://www.microsoft.com/windows/products/winfamily/ie/) [3](http://www.apple.com/safari/) web browsers deal with <code>window.location.hash</code>.
+I’m talking about the inconsistencies in how [The](http://mozilla.org/firefox/) [Big](http://www.microsoft.com/windows/products/winfamily/ie/) [3](http://www.apple.com/safari/) web browsers deal with `window.location.hash`.

 ========

 I know, I know, you can’t believe what you’re reading.
 But it’s true!
-[Firefox](http://mozilla.org/firefox/), [Internet Explorer](http://www.microsoft.com/windows/products/winfamily/ie/) and [Safari](http://www.apple.com/safari/) all behave differently in how they treat the [JavaScript](http://en.wikipedia.org/wiki/JavaScript) value <code>window.location.hash</code>.
+[Firefox](http://mozilla.org/firefox/), [Internet Explorer](http://www.microsoft.com/windows/products/winfamily/ie/) and [Safari](http://www.apple.com/safari/) all behave differently in how they treat the [JavaScript](http://en.wikipedia.org/wiki/JavaScript) value `window.location.hash`.
 A stunning revelation, this.

 As the web gets more [AJAXy](http://en.wikipedia.org/wiki/AJAX), the need for preserving state in URLs has grown.
 A way to meet this requirement that has been [noticed](http://feedblog.org/2007/01/22/hash-mark-killed-the-question-mark-star-or-ajax-permalinks/) to be in use on both Google and Yahoo properties is to add parameters to the URL, not with the traditional query string delimiter (?), but with the hash (#) sign instead.